dannsam/xenko-docs/manual/sprites/import-sprite-sheets.md

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Designer</span>

-You can import sprite sheets created in Photoshop or similar software.
-You add sprite sheets just like any other kind of asset.
+You can import sprite sheets (image files containing sprites) just like any other kind of asset.

 1. Drag the sprite sheet file from Explorer to the Game Studio **asset view**.